lespicker/jekyll-bootstrap/_posts/2017-10-03-nikonD850-review-preliminary.md

 ### Functional Things

 Just a few functional issues before I run.
 The increased 7 frames per second rate is welcome for those of us who shoot wildlife.
-I'm really looking forward to making use of that frame rate when I lead two safaris in Tanzania and Uganda in June.
+I'm really looking forward to making use of that frame rate when [I lead two safaris in Tanzania and Uganda in June 2018](http://tour.lesterpickerphoto.com/).

 Focus acquisition with the D850 is lightning fast and highly accurate, even in poor lighting conditions.
 I see an immediate, if subtle, increase in dynamic range, very welcome even though the D810 was quite good.
 Coupled with the 45MP sensor, I find the D850 files to be very pleasing, even more so than the D810, which itself was a huge improvement over the D700 or even the D800, in my opinion.